November 15, 2024

 It was also a Norwegian who brought recreational skiing to Australia.

-In 1919 Hilda Samsing, a former Norwegian nurse, settled in Victoria and took over the lease of a hotel in the north east of the state, at Mount Buffalo.
-Samsing’s ‘Buffalo Chalet’, still the largest wooden building in Australia, offered up-market accommodation to tourists looking to explore the region’s national parks.
+In 1919, Hilda Samsing, a former Norwegian nurse, settled in Victoria and took over a hotel in the north east of the state, at Mount Buffalo.
+Samsing’s ‘Buffalo Chalet’, still the largest wooden building in Australia, offered comfortable accommodation to tourists looking to explore the region’s national parks.

-Visitor numbers were greatly reduced during the winter months, and so, to try and bring in new business, Samsing began offering recreational skiing on the local slopes.
-Prior to World War I, skiing in Australia had been utilised by famers in cold areas, who used skis to traverse their properties.
+Visitor numbers were greatly reduced during the winter months, to try and bring in new business, Samsing began offering recreational skiing on the local slopes.
+This was a novelty in Australia at the time, where skiing was mostly unknown.

 Now this new sport quickly found an audience.